section-engineering-education/engineering-education/content/articles/get-started-with-a-lexical-analyzer/index.md

 It can contain things like the 'include' section found in the C program.
 This statement states the things that the program could need.
 Definitions can be written inside the `%{` and `%}` signs.

+##### Rules and actions
-**Rules and actions**: This section carries patterns and _C_ code(actions).
+This section carries patterns and _C_ code(actions).
 These patterns can be in ECMAScript RegEx or wildcard format.
 It specifies the tokens the program checks, and the C code states what happens when they are found in the Actions section.
 Actions can be found inside the curly brackets({ ... }).
 The actions or macros can be optional too.
 Hence, they can be left blank.